far-from-normal/simple_tf-idf/README.md

 ## Running the search engine

-After the initialization is complete, running the search engine with the default initialization parameters for
+After the initialization with the default parameters is complete, running the search engine for

 ```
 shakespeare